 It is imperative that the same PSO-Assigned Provider ID Code be used for all XML files submitted to the PSOPPC for that particular provider.
 Using the same PSO-Assigned Provider ID Code allows for data aggregation by the provider.

-Before a PSO can submit patient safety event data to the PSOPPC, the PSO must sign a PSO Data Use Agreement.
+Before a PSO can submit Patient Safety Work Product to the PSOPPC, the PSO must sign a PSO Data Use Agreement.
 For PSOs choosing to submit patient safety information, an agreement must be executed to specify the respective rights and responsibilities of the PSO and the PSOPPC.
 The agreement specifies the types of patient safety information, format of data elements, explains how the data may be used, which elements will be transferred to the NPSD, how long the PSOPPC may use the data, and how the data will be protected.

 Data Use Agreement Posted on: 04/03/2015, 282 KB

-A PSO may designate a PSO Vendor to act on their behalf for certain functionalities on the PSOPPC Web site such as submitting patient safety event data.
-A PSO Vendor must register with the PSOPPC in order to submit patient safety event data on behalf of a PSO.
-PSO Vendors may preemptively complete the Vendor Organization Registration Form prior to contracting with any PSOs.
+A PSO may designate a PSO Vendor to act on their behalf for certain functionalities on the PSOPPC website such as submitting patient safety data.
+A PSO Vendor must register with the PSOPPC in order to submit patient safety data on behalf of a PSO.
+PSO Vendors may complete the Vendor Organization Registration Form prior to contracting with any PSOs.

 Vendor Organization Registration Form Posted on: 05/12/2014, 34 KB

 Implementation Guides provide valuable information on the specifications for submitting data from PSOs to the PSOPPC.Resources Workbooks